Installing Applications on the Mac is Broken

 How it is today

 Apple probably realized that relying on a third-party application for installing apps was not a good idea.
-So they stopped bundling StuffIt Expander with Mac OS X. Instead, developers started to abuse images to deliver downloadable applications.
+So they stopped bundling StuffIt Expander with Mac OS X. Instead, developers started using disk images to deliver downloadable applications.
 Nowadays, most Mac applications come on .dmgs.
-After the user downloads the application, Mac OS X mounts the image.
-The user is then supposed to drag the application to the applications folder, unmount the image’s volume and throw the .dmg to the Trash.
-This is too complicated.
-Most “normal” Mac users don’t understand that the application on the mounted .dmg is not really on their system.
-They start the application from the .dmg and end up confused when it disappears after a restart.
-To fix this, developers started adding instructions to the mounted dmg’s window.
-Here’s how’s Adium’s mounted image window looks:
+After the user downloads the application, Safari mounts the image.
+The user is then supposed to drag the application to the applications folder, unmount the image's volume and throw the .dmg to the Trash.
+This is too complicated and non-obvious.
+Most "normal" Mac users don't understand that the application on the mounted .dmg is not really on their system because they don't understand the concept of a disk image.
+They start the application from the mounted .dmg and end up confused when it disappears after a restart.

-These are more than two kinds of Mac “installers.”
-Google (among other companies) rolls its own installation thing.
-Adobe uses a third-party for its installers, which are often less than perfect.
-Some applications use what Apple confusingly calls “internet-enabled images.”
-These are images which, upon double-clicking, replace themselves with their content and then move the .dmg file to the Trash.
-Obviously, Apple saw the issue with images and tried to fix them, but only managed to create additional confusion.
-And of course, Apple doesn’t use any of these solutions.
-Apple generally delivers its software as normal .dmg files with files which start Apple’s own installer application.
-Some applications have now started alerting the user when they are launched from a mounted .dmg, asking whether they should move themselves to the Applications folder.
+Some companies use actual installers.
+Google, for example, rolls its own installation mechanism.
+Adobe uses a third-party developer for its installers, which are often less than perfect.
+Some applications use what Apple confusingly calls "internet-enabled disk images."
+These are disk images which, upon double-clicking, replace themselves with their content and then move themselves to the Trash.
+Obviously, Apple saw the issue with disk images and tried to fix them, but only managed to create additional confusion.

 All told, installing applications on the Mac has become inconsistent, confusing, and just plain broken.
 It’s time for some kind of usable standardized consistent behaviour to emerge.
 Perhaps having the application work as its own installer, asking the user whether it should move itself to the Applications folder if it’s launched from a .dmg (and afterwards ejecting the .dmg, and launching the installed application, as wel as optinally installing an icon in the Dock), would be a good first step.

-Addendum: Michel Fortin, author of the excellent Sim Daltonism, a color blindness simulator which I use to test user interfaces for “compatibility” with color-blind people, has an article on the subject.
+Addendum: Michel Fortin, author of the excellent Sim Daltonism, a color blindness simulator which I use to test user interfaces for accessibility by color-blind people, has an article on the subject.
 His solution is to provide applications as downloadable ZIP files.
 Safari will open such files automatically, replicating how Mac OS used to work before OS X. This is a reasonable solution; the issue I see with this is that downloadable .dmg files have trained people to expect some kind of window showing the new application to open automatically.
 Downloadable ZIP files simply place the application in the downloads folder, where the user may then promptly forget about them.